Self Esteem Counseling Services

 Having a healthy self-esteem does not make you conceited or egotistical; instead, it means you are able to recognize yourself as the entire, complex being you are.

-Images and messages about beauty, gender roles, and values are everywhere.
-The barrage of messages can make it difficult to assess who we are, as well as how to feel confident, valuable, and worthy of respect.
+Images and messages about beauty, gender roles, values, and overall “norms” are everywhere!
+The barrage of messages can make it difficult to feel confident.

 Imperfect = I’m Perfect

 Using a strength-based approach, we will partner with you to form healthy, realistic self-esteem:

 - Restoring balance and setting intentions for personal growth.

 - Protecting your independence, resilience, and ability to make choices for your overall well being.